INRIA/scikit-learn-mooc/slides/overfit.md

 ---

-# Bayes rate: no improvement possible
+# Bayes error rate

 .shift-left.pull-left[<img
 		       src="../figures/polynomial_overfit_ntrain_6766.svg"
 		       width=110%>]
 .width50.pull-right[
+The error of the best model trained on unlimited data.

 Here, the data-generating process is a degree-9 polynomial

 We cannot do better